5 min read

 Jordan is like Saudi's less polarising brother who has a better PR manager.

-If the women (when their eyes could actually be detected) didn't know what to make of me, their husbands certainly didn't.
+If the women (when their eyes could be detected) didn't know what to make of me, their husbands certainly didn't.
 Yet I was forever greeted with the well-mannered kindness and hospitality I've now come to see typify the Arab world.

-On our first night, Mac and I wound up at a rooftop bar in the infamous 'Rainbow Street' - the surest sign that Amman was slowly freeing itself from its conservative chains.
+On our first night, Mac and I wound up at a rooftop bar in the infamous "Rainbow Street"- the surest sign that Amman was slowly freeing itself from its conservative chains.
 The place was a dive, one of those mysteriously plush and mysteriously vacant venues that reek of laundering, but we stayed just long enough for me to witheringly attempt to charm an undercover hooker at the bar before being rejected and laughed at by the waiter.

 Whatever self-constructed, quaint image of Amman I'd constructed in the preceding weeks evaporated after that interaction.

-Between Rainbow St, the Roman ruins and the endless hole-in-the-wall coffee hovels, Mac and I wandered the streets for days, looking like a D-grade Starsky and Hutch.
+Between Rainbow St, the Roman ruins, and the endless hole-in-the-wall coffee hovels, Mac and I wandered the streets for days, looking like a D-grade Starsky and Hutch.

-We bumbled through a series of drunken escapades that culminated in a bizarre night at a Jordanian 'nightclub' where my date arrived with her entourage and catfished me, and we had our ears chewed off by US Army fly-ins on a four-day holiday before they blindly embarked on the greatest-country-on-earths' next great geopolitical middle eastern crusade.
+We bumbled through a series of drunken escapades that culminated in a bizarre night at a Jordanian "nightclub" where my date arrived with her entourage and catfished me, and we had our ears chewed off by US Army fly-ins on a four-day holiday before they blindly embarked on the greatest-country-on-earths' next great geopolitical middle eastern crusade.

 We woke up to a pair of mind-numbing hangovers and the phone number of a Bedouin guy living with his tribe in the Wadi Rum desert.
 A wonderfully absurd connection, but when they come your way, you just run with it.